After-Shock/Cloudbox-wiki/First-Time-Install:-Plex-Autoscan.md

 ```
-cd ~/
-touch mounted.bin
+rclone touch google:/mounted.bin
-rclone -v move mounted.bin google:
 ```

 _Note 1: If your Rclone remote config has a different name for Google Drive, replace `google:` with yours._

+_Note 2: Above command requires Rclone version 1.39 or higher._

-_Note 2: For explanation on the purpose of the control file, see the [[FAQ|FAQ#purpose-of-a-control-file-in-plex-autoscan]]_.
+_Note 3: For explanation on the purpose of the control file, see the [[FAQ|FAQ#purpose-of-a-control-file-in-plex-autoscan]]_.